SSBUTrainingGrounds/Tabuu-3.0/RUNNING.md

 7) Run the bot: `python main.py`

-## Optional Steps
+## Optional Steps for your own Bot

-- The Mee6 Leaderboard is from the Training Grounds but you can change it to your own, in the [`./cogs/mee6api.py`](cogs/mee6api.py) file.
-Make sure that Mee6 is present in your server and the leaderboard is enabled and set to public.
+If you want to host your own bot using Tabuu 3.0 as a template, I recommend to follow these optional steps:

 - The stagelist file [`./files/stagelist.png`](files/stagelist.png) shows our current stagelist.
 Feel free to replace the image, just keep the same file name.
 - The emojis used in the profile commands are stored in [`./files/characters.json`](files/characters.json), change them if you have your own.
 If the bot does not have access to emojis it will just display `:EmojiName:`, so it will still *kind of* work.
 Note that this limitation is only present on message commands.

-While these are entirely optional, if you are planning on seriously using this bot for your own server, I would highly recommend following these steps for appearance purposes.
+Have fun!